Welcome to Gniezno

-It may be slow-paced now, but in its day Gniezno has been both a royal and a religious seat.
+It may be slow-paced now, but in its day Gniezno served as both a royal and a religious seat.
 It is also considered to be the cradle of the Polish state, as it was here that the various tribes of the region were first united as Poles in the 10th century.
 In a key development, Duke Mieszko I is thought to have been baptised here in 966, thus raising the autonomous region of Wielkopolska from obscurity to the rank of Christianised nations.
 Later, in 1025, Bolesław Chrobry was crowned in the local cathedral as the first Polish king.

 The town has retained its status as the seat of the Church of Poland and is still the formal ecclesiastical capital, despite the fact that the archbishops are only occasional guests these days.